redwoodjs/redwood/docs/docs/environment-variables.md

 # Environment Variables

-You can provide environment variables to each side of your Redwood app in different ways, depending on each Side's target, and whether you're in development or production.
+You can provide environment variables to each side of your Redwood app in different ways, depending on each side's target, and whether you're in development or production.

-> Right now, Redwood apps have two fixed Sides, API and Web, that have each have a single target, nodejs and browser respectively.

-## Generally

 Redwood apps use [dotenv](https://github.com/motdotla/dotenv) to load vars from your `.env` file into `process.env`.
 For a reference on dotenv syntax, see the dotenv README's [Rules](https://github.com/motdotla/dotenv#rules) section.